Capacity of Virginia’s Licensed Behavioral Health Workforce

 • Virginia’s BH workforce does not reflect the racial and ethnic diversity of the Commonwealth’s population.

 • 93 of Virginia’s 133 localities are federally-designated Mental Health Professional Shortage Areas; 37% of Virginians (2 million) live in them.
-Two localities have no licensed BH professionals; 35 have no trained BH prescriber.
+[Note: As of November 2023, all Virginia localities are Mental Health Professional Shortage Areas].

 • Virginia localities with no or a few BH professionals have poorer outcomes on key BH indicators than localities with more BH professionals.